NickAthn/Opportunity-Xcode/README.md

 ## Overview ##

 Welcome to my Playground Book Xcode project!
-This Xcode project is made for the WWDC19 scholarships.
-It tells the story of the very famous rover "Opportunity".
-No spoilers though.
+This Xcode project was made in 5 days for the WWDC19 scholarship.
+It tells the story of the very famous rover "Opportunity", no spoilers though.
 Just try it! 🛰